An MSP onboarding checklist is a critical tool for ensuring new customer relationships start off on the right foot.

 The onboarding process provides an important opportunity to learn what your clients' unique needs are and set clear expectations.

 In addition to healthcare, Burwood Group has clients in vertical industries spanning manufacturing, retail, education and financial services.
-Lawrence said they follow a very standardized onboarding process for all client types to ensure a consistent customer experience.
+Lawrence said the company follows an MSP onboarding checklist for all client types to ensure a consistent customer experience.

-The onboarding process entails examining the customer's existing IT infrastructure, including the tools they use, and "ensuring we have people in specific roles so a customer has an advocate as they navigate becoming our customer," she said.
+Burwood Group's onboarding process entails examining the customer's existing IT infrastructure, including the tools they use, and "ensuring we have people in specific roles, so a customer has an advocate as they navigate becoming our customer," Lawrence said.
 "If there are specific vertical requirements or specific technologies they have in their environment, we tailor that process to that environment."

-In the stringently regulated healthcare and financial services industries, for example, Burwood has subject-matter experts who help with specific requirement areas, Lawrence said.
+In the stringently regulated healthcare and financial services vertical markets, for example, Burwood has subject-matter experts who help with industry-specific requirements, she said.
 This helps ensure that Burwood has a clear understanding of clients' IT infrastructure from the outset and uses the right tools to manage and monitor those environments.

-While Burwood may tailor the onboarding process to meet a specific client need, "we'll still follow the same process, with any customer, regardless of vertical or size or geography," Lawrence said.
+Although Burwood might adapt the onboarding process to meet a specific client need, "we'll still follow the same process with any customer, regardless of vertical or size or geography," Lawrence said.
 At the same time, she added, Burwood recognizes that "everyone has a unique environment."

 The internal onboarding team sets up a configuration management database (CMDB) that implements rules-based engines to ensure the internal team adheres to the industry requirements, Moss said.

-Once an MSP develops a consistent and documented client onboarding process, the process becomes easier because it is standardized, Lawrence said.
+Once an MSP develops a consistent and documented client onboarding process, the process becomes easier because it's standardized, she said.